 The castle and its cohorts in other cities train their own Pure Spanish Horses in Texas to perform in their jousting tournaments.
 Horses are trained for three years, perform for a few years in dressage and jousting at a castle, and return to their home ranch to be cared for thereafter.
 Men and women actors portray the Knights and the King's Court.

-Wycliffe Discovery Center
+Wycliffe Discovery Center: Free Tours

 The Wordspring DIscovery Center complex is sponsored by the Bible translators of long note, Wycliffe.
 Located next door to the offices, interactive venues address Biblical languages and cultures for anyone interested in knowing more.
 A convention and banquet center are also located on site, with a cafe that operates regular hours.
 Exhibits include presentations on less-expected topics, like which 26 countries on earth do not yet have a written Bible.